Self-service laundry: Staffed laundries

-Laundromats are an essential business in urban communities.
-Laundromat owners may employ someone to oversee and maintain the general laundromat throughout the day.
+Self-service laundry are an essential business in urban communities.
+Self-service laundry owners may employ someone to oversee and maintain the general self-service laundry facility throughout the day.
 Some laundries employ staff to provide service for the customers.
-Minimal service centres may simply provide an attendant behind a counter to provide change, sell laundry detergent, and watch unattended machines for potential theft of clothing.
+Minimal service centers may simply provide an attendant behind a counter to provide change, sell laundry detergent, and watch unattended washing machines for potential theft of clothing.
 If the business is big enough, the owner may employ a plumber to constantly maintain the machines and other workings.